February 2026 • 18 min read

 Stroke

-Cardiovascular Risk by BMI Category
+Cardiovascular Risk Pattern by BMI

 Type 2 Diabetes and BMI